ChrisPritchard/ctf-writeups/TIPS-AND-TRICKS.md

 `ssh -L 7777:192.168.0.200:8888 user@192.168.0.100`

-> note that in these cases, the new port will only be available from the local machine (as it binds to 127 or localhost by default). prefix with 0.0.0.0 or a interface ip to make the forwarded port available from outside the local machine.
+> note that in these cases, the new port will only be available from the local machine (as it binds to 127 or localhost by default). prefix with `0.0.0.0` or a interface ip to make the forwarded port available from outside the local machine, e.g `0.0.0.0:7777:192.168.0.200:8888`

 **local-to-remote port forwarding**: you are running a service on localhost port 9999, and you want that service available on the target host 192.168.0.100 port 12340